samarth-robo/blog/_posts/2020-09-28-vnc_multiuser-1.md

 want to connect to VNC, change the current virtual terminal to yours using `sudo chvt <your virtual terminal number>` (this does work over SSH!).

 Because of this virtual terminal issue, multiple users will not be able to access their VNC connections simultaneously.

+## Limitations
+The above method requires each user to log in physically at least once, so that the user-level `systemctl` services start.
+It also does not work if the computer is rebooted.
+[Part 2]({% link _posts/2021-06-21-vnc_multiuser-2.md %}) solves these issues.